 7.10 Conducting the interview: record-keeping

-A record can be kept of a witness interview in a number of ways.
-It could be audio-recorded and transcribed.
-A verbatim record would exist, removing the risk of any challenge to the accuracy of what was said, and the recording would capture the tone and any pause or emphasis, which can often give context and allow for an overall assessment.
-However, it could affect the witness’s account by adding an element of formality, potentially having an unsettling effect on the interviewee and making him or her less forthcoming.
+A record can be kept of a witness interview may be kept in a number of ways.
+Where it is audio-recorded and transcribed a verbatim record would exist, removing the risk of any challenge to the accuracy of what was said, and the recording would capture the tone and any pause or emphasis, which can often give context and allow for an overall assessment.
+However, it could affect the witness’s account by adding an element of formality, potentially having an unsettling effect on the interviewee who might become less forthcoming.
 More importantly, there is significant uncertainty over whether legal privilege would apply to a recording, particularly where the interview has been conducted as a fact-finding exercise.
 Even where privilege can be properly asserted, it is likely to be challenged by the authorities, and where a transcript exists, the authorities are likely to request a copy.

 An alternative approach is for the legal adviser to prepare a note of what the witness has said.
 Legal privilege is more likely to apply in circumstances where notes contain some form of legal comment, advice and analysis.
 This may include the lawyer’s own impressions and assessment of the interview.
 Alternatively, two sets of notes could be prepared, one containing the factual account and one containing the lawyer’s own views.
 If so, at a minimum, the authorities are likely to seek a copy of the factual account.

 The company will need to decide whether to provide the witness with a copy of the note.
 Where it is likely to rely on the witness’s testimony in civil proceedings, it may be helpful to agree a note at an early stage to limit any future challenge to its accuracy.
 This, though, carries the risk that it may be passed on and any applicable privilege would be lost, and may cause issues if the account is materially disputed.